“They Didn’t Spare Anyone”: The Story of an Israeli Massacre in Gaza

 Yahya said he heard the soldiers speaking Hebrew as well as English.
 “But there were no questions.
 No ‘What’s your name?’ or ‘What’s your ID number?’
 Nothing.”

-Hiba Salem was sheltering in a different apartment in the bulding when soldiers came in.
+Hiba Salem was sheltering in a different apartment in the building when soldiers came in.
 She was with her husband Ayman and their eight children, including their oldest son, Oday.

 “They went to each apartment,” Oday said, “shooting and firing shells so they could search and see who was inside.
 Of course, it was all civilians here.”